 What kind of oil should you put in your vehicle?

-If you are outside of the Lakewood area, and are unable to swing by, you have a few options.
+If you are outside of the Lakewood area and are unable to swing by, you have a few options.
 Most gas stations, and almost all auto parts stores, offer 5W40 full synthetic oil.
-If you are unable to find this exact oil weight, it is fine to use 5W30, 0W40 or a similar weight as long as it is full synthetic.
-To prevent having to use different oil in your vehicle, we always recommend carrying an extra quart of 5W40 full synthetic with you.
+If you are unable to find this exact oil weight, it is fine to use 5W30, 0W40, or a similar weight as long as it is full synthetic.
+To prevent having to use different types of oil in your vehicle, we always recommend carrying an extra quart of 5W40 full synthetic with you.

 Why is my Audi using oil?

 It is not unheard of to have to top off your vehicle a few times prior to your next service interval.
 Here are some contributing factors:

 - Audi has stated that engine oil use may be higher in the first 3000 miles of the vehicle’s life.
 This is due to the vehicle engine’s break-in period.

 - Oil use can vary depending on oil quality, oil viscosity, engine RPMs, outside temperature, road conditions, oil dilution caused by condensing water, fuel residue, or even oxidation of the oil.